-- Skilled, but Naïve: She's a powerful unicorn sorceress, but Ms. Faust stated her belief that dark magic can be used for good might come back and bite her in the rump with disastrous consequences.
+- Skilled, but Naïve: Shes a powerful unicorn sorceress, but Ms. Faust stated her belief that dark magic can be used for good might come back and bite her in the rump with disastrous consequences.
 The "secret" ending for Arizona's fight with her in Story mode definitely lends credence to that.

 - Smug Super: Her victory lines come off as incredibly condescending, talking down to her fallen opponent.
-Then again, when your partner is an Eldritch Abomination and shes won using the magic shes put her faith into, perhaps a little arrogance is warranted.Oleander: You're dumb, you lost, and you're dumb!
+Then again, when her partner is an Eldritch Abomination and shes won using the magic shes put her faith into, perhaps a little arrogance is warranted.Oleander: Youre dumb, you lost, and youre dumb!

 - Summon Magic: She can follow up her level 1 Super by releasing Fred from her book, allowing him to fight alongside her.

-- Things Man Was Not Meant to Know: Played for Laughs in the tutorial where she and Fred teach the player.
-Fred eventually has to explain the concept of hitboxes and framerate (including the fact that even if two beings are touching unless their boxes are in specific conditions they might as well be phasing through each other), and lets slip the player's existence.
-After all is said and done, Oleander admits she 'needs to leave and reflect,' clearly unnerved.
+- These Are Things Man Was Not Meant to Know: Played for Laughs in the tutorial where she and Fred teach the player.
+Fred eventually has to explain the concept of hitboxes and framerate (including the fact that even if two beings are touching unless their boxes are in specific conditions they might as well be phasing through each other), and lets slip the players existence.
+After all is said and done, Oleander admits she needs to leave and reflect, clearly unnerved.

 - Assist Character: The biggest difference between her and the other fighters is that her puppies do most of the battling for her, allowing for superior field control.
 She can also summon the mother dog for her third super.

 - Brave Scot: Averted, since she's only brave by hilariously weak sheep standards.
 She may have a Scottish accent, but she's also the meekest character in the game.
 Her biggest act of courage is simply stating her opinion that maybe they should send a representative to fight for their kind, immediately backpedaling on said opinion when the others picked her as a result.